AlePilHen/CRUCs/README.md

 ### Step 4: Enjoy your fresh results

 Now that you have a database with all the records, you can run `TorqueDork`.
 This is done by typing `python torqueDork.py` in the commandline.
 This will print a report to the screen.
 If you want to customize the report, you can use the flags described above.

+## ScienceFarts

+`ScienceFarts` is a another small script that I build for use with `TorqueDork`.
+It is a small script that estimates the carbon footprint of a job.
+It can also be used to calculate the cumulative footprint from a `snakemake`log file or to estimate the carbon footprint of a future job, given the resources it will use.
+You can read more about `ScienceFarts` in the `README_ScienceFarts.md` file.